Wayne-X/Atalantis/ProofOfConcept.md

 ####1.
 Executive Summary

-Android application that tracks users' achievements and rewards them upon achieving certain milestones by automatically ordering physical products from Amazon.
+Inspired by the Greek God of running, Atalanta is an Android application that tracks users' achievements and rewards them upon achieving milestones by automatically ordering physical products from Amazon.
+The application is designed to be simple and intuitive.

+Users contribute funds for use by their account, for which they may define milestones upon which specified items from Amazon will be automatically ordered to be delivered to their doorstep.
+Users may also gift funds to other users, for which the gifter may specify the gift items and milestone upon which the gift will be achieved.

 ####2.
 Context of Creation